fohrloop/granite-tools/docs/scoring-key-efforts.md

 The full process is:

 1. **Config file**: Create a keyboard configuration yaml file.
 Copy the `examples/keyseq_effort.yml` and use it as a base.
 2. **Initial order**: Create initial order with `granite-scorer-baseline`.
 Let's say you save the result it as `myfile`.
+This takes approximately 4.5 hours (16 keys per side).
 3. **View the initial order** (optional): Use the `granite-scorer-view` to see the initial order.
 You may also do some fine tuning to the order.
 Tip: It's possible to use the `granite-scorer-view` also with partial initial order file (e.g. if you find something that's a bit off while working with `granite-scorer-baseline`)
 4. **Create comparison file**.
 Use the `granite-scorer-compare` with the initial order to create comparisons of different key sequences.
+This takes approximately 12 hours (16 keys per side).

 > [!NOTE]
 > If you're using [uv](https://docs.astral.sh/uv/), you will need to run `uv run command` instead of `command`.